Counting bare curves: Perturbations for bare curve counting

-As explained in Section \ref{sec:intro}, we will have to perturb the Cauchy-Riemann equations in the presence of multiple covers.
-Various setups were developed for this purpose \cite{RT,HWZ-GW,FOOO,Pardon}; we will work in the Hofer-Wysocki-Zehnder `polyfold' framework \cite{HWZ}.
-Here, the moduli spaces of interest are cut out of infinite dimensional configuration spaces $\mathbf{Z}$, parameterizing not-necessarily-holomorphic maps from complex curves, by sections of infinite dimensional bundles $\mathbf{W}\to\mathbf{Z}$, with fiber at $u\colon S \to X$ being an appropriate functional-analytic space of sections of $u^* TX \otimes \Omega^{0,1}_S$.
+In the Hofer-Wysocki-Zehnder setup, the moduli spaces of interest are cut out of infinite dimensional configuration spaces $\mathbf{Z}$, parameterizing not-necessarily-holomorphic maps from complex curves, by sections of infinite dimensional bundles $\mathbf{W}\to\mathbf{Z}$, with fiber at $u\colon S \to X$ being an appropriate functional-analytic space of sections of $u^* TX \otimes \Omega^{0,1}_S$.

 The configuration spaces are built from Banach spaces, but the notion of differentiability is not the classical notion.
-Instead, the Banach spaces are equipped with a filtration (typically the Banach space is a space of functions and the filtration is by regularity of functions) and, at each filtration level, differentiability is required only with respect to directions of strictly greater filtration level.
+Instead, the Banach spaces are equipped with a filtration (typically the Banach space is a space of functions and the filtration is by regularity) and, at each filtration level, differentiability is required only with respect to directions of strictly greater filtration level.
 This notion is called sc-differentiability (`sc' is for scale), and satisfies usual properties of calculus.
-Unlike in the usual calculus, sc-Banach spaces may admit retracts which are not themselves locally modeled on sc-Banach spaces; by idempotent completion, the operations of calculus may be extended to such retracts \cite{HWZ}.
+Unlike in the usual calculus, sc-Banach spaces may admit retracts which are not themselves locally modeled on sc-Banach spaces; by idempotent completion, the operations of calculus may be extended to such retracts \cite[Section 2]{HWZ}.
 E.g., the tangent space to a retract is by definition the image of the differential of the retraction.

 The use of sc-calculus to study holomorphic curve theory has two key advantages.
-The first is that reparameterization of holomorphic curves is a sc-smooth action, hence one can form good quotients.
-The second is that the configuration space of maps from the family of curves giving versal deformation of a nodal domain is a retract of a sc-smooth space \cite{HWZ-models}.
-(We recall some aspects of this procedure in Section \ref{sec:polyfoldforopencurves} below.)
+The first is that reparameterization of holomorphic curves is an sc-smooth action, hence one can form good quotients.
+The second is that the configuration space of maps from the family of curves giving a versal deformation of a nodal domain is a retract of a sc-smooth space \cite[Section 2]{HWZ-models}.
+These properties allow the construction of a configuration space $\mathbf{Z}$ of maps from possibly nodal domains, to which the sc-calculus applies \cite[Theorem 1.7]{HWZ-GW}.

-These properties allow the construction of a configuration space $\mathbf{Z}$ of maps which has already built in the analysis of Gromov compactness and Floer gluing \cite{HWZ-models, HWZ-GW}.
-In fact this configuration space is a groupoid in the category of sc-smooth retracts; the groupoidal aspects do not essentially differ from working with groupoids in other categories, and we will not emphasize them in the discussion here.